morinted/Bozzy/doc/analysis_report.md

 #### NFR6: The system must be portable on Windows and Mac operating systems.

 Our application will have cross-platform support.
 We are committing to Windows and Mac since these are the two most common platforms our users use.
 It is really key that our application is portable, because if not it would mean we would be going backwards from dictionary editing solutions that already exist.
 To design and build the system to address this requirement and allow for cross-platform support, the application will be built to run in the JVM.
 To verify testing, we will commit to test on the latest Java 7 CPU update, which at the time of writing is Java 7u79.
 We will be developing and building in the latest JDK 8, unless for some reason there is some kind of incompatibility introduced into the JDK.
-Two of our team members will test using have using laptops with Windows 7 OS installed, and our other two team members will test using laptops with Mac OS installed.
+Two of our team members will test and verify this requirement using laptops with Windows 7 OS installed, and our other two team members will test using laptops with Mac OS installed.

 #### NFR7: The system must be accessible for users of screen readers.

+Some concerns that have been addressed about screen reader accessibility include whether or not graying out ui feature will be readable on screen readers.
+To design and build the system to address this requirement, we will rely on our customers knowledge of screen readers.
+To verify the requirement is met, we will ensure that every time our customer interacts with the system, they can think of any reason our system would not be accessible for users of screen readers.

 #### NFR8: The system must conform to the [RTF/CRE specification](http://www.legalxml.org/workgroups/substantive/transcripts/cre-spec.htm).

+?

 #### NFR9: The system must be open source with a GPL v3 license.

+?

 #### NFR10: The system must be responsive, reacting to user input within half a second.

+Whether the user sorts or filters on fields in the table such as translation, stroke, word count, or stroke count, or whether the user edits, removes, or adds dictionary entries, the system must not lag.
+To design and build the system to address this requirement, we plan to use good programming practices, and plan to optimize our algorithms while taking advantage of the efficiency of functional programming.
+To verify the requirement is met, we will set up automated tests simulating all forms of user inputs mentioned previously, and then do direct measurements of the time for each test.

 ## High Level Architecture (2-3 Pages)